 - 1 cup almond flour – Or make your own by finely grinding slivered almonds in a vitamix, blender, or coffee grinder

 - 1/8 tsp baking soda

 - 2 tbsp pure maple syrup or honey OR stevia to taste

 - 1 1/2 tbsp veg or melted coconut oil

 - For stevia version: 1 tbsp milk of choice, added with the liquid ingredients.
 For maple syrup version: up to 2 level teaspoons milk of choice or extra oil, only as needed

 - about 20 tsp peanut butter or allergy-friendly sub

-- 1/2 cup chocolate chips, or my healthy chocolate sauce
+- 1/2 cup chocolate chips or Sugar Free Chocolate Chips

 Combine all liquid ingredients (except milk of choice if using maple syrup version, and not including peanut butter).
 In a separate bowl, combine dry ingredients (except pb and chocolate chips) and stir very well.
 Now mix wet into dry and keep stirring, breaking up clumps as you mix—it may seem dry at first, and you can add the extra 2 tsp milk or oil (I did add this when I made the maple syrup version), but do not add any more liquid than the recipe calls for.
 It will eventually form something that can either be squished into a ball with your hands or put into a plastic bag and smushed from inside the bag (the less-messy option).
 Roll out dough to cut-out-cookie width, either between sheets of parchment paper or from inside the bag, then cut with a circle cutter or the rim of a small glass.
 Freeze dough at least 20 minutes before cooking 10-13 minutes (depending on desired crispiness) at 325 F on a greased cookie sheet.
 Let cool another 10 minutes before even attempting to remove cookies from the sheet.
 They should firm up nicely.
 For troubleshooting, see nutrition link below.